Quantification of business losses

 Vero Consulting provides expert and authoritative analysis and opinion on the financial, economic, accounting, fiscal and monetary aspects of disputes and investigations.

-Shareholder and other valuation disputes
+Shareholder and other disputes

 Financial investigations and regulatory services